 Schools can provide projects individually, or can join with other schools to create an initiative across a region or sometimes on a wider international scale.

 In addition to these school-run projects, Round Square itself organises International Service (RSIS) Projects for students from its member schools.
 These bring together young people from all over the world to work as a truly international team providing much-needed assistance to disadvantaged communities.
 In 2013, Round Square secured enough funding to operate ten RSIS projects.
-Its ambition is to double this number by 2020.

 When students visit a Round Square International Service project, they spend 2 to 3 weeks working onsite.
 The work they do is simple, of real local value and physically hard.
 It provides a win-win situation whereby the local community receives much-needed sustainable assistance, and the young workers learn responsibility and selflessness, learn about other students their age from different parts of the world, and most importantly, that they are needed by so many communities worldwide.